nomadkode/nomadkode/README.md

 - 🔭 I’m currently working on mobile-first design & web site/apps.
 - 🌱 I’m currently learning Vanilla JS along with PWA, React JS & Vue 3.
-- 👯 I’m looking to collaborate on Open-Source & paid projects.
+- 👯 I’m looking to collaborate in open-source & paid projects.
 - 🤔 I’m looking for help with how to make a web site/apps in creative & modern way.
 - 💬 Ask me about web design & web development.
 - 📫 How to reach me: add me on instagram & dribbble with the same username: @nomadkode.